KochInstitute-Bioinformatics/DockerImages/README.md

 Use a text editor to implement commands to install packages.
 Save your Dockerfile.

 Run docker build command to build your image.
+Run this command inside bulkrnaseq directory.
 Replace my personnal id with yours:

 ```sh
 docker build . -t yannvrb56/bulkrnaseq